SVAR Gems Introduces Mannara Chopra as Brand Ambassador A Historic First in the Indian Gem Industry - www.lokmattimes.com

 SVAR Gems Introduces Mannara Chopra as Brand Ambassador A Historic First in the Indian Gem Industry

-PNN Mumbai (Maharashtra) [India], August 7: SVAR Gems, a leading name in the world of exquisite Zirconias, Lab-grown diamonds, ...
+Mumbai (Maharashtra) [India], August 7: SVAR Gems, a leading name in the world of exquisite Zirconias, Lab-grown diamonds, and ...

 Mumbai (Maharashtra) [India], August 7: SVAR Gems, a leading name in the world of exquisite Zirconias, Lab-grown diamonds, and Gemstones is thrilled to announce the appointment of renowned Bollywood and Tollywood actress, and Big Boss fame, Mannara Chopra as its Brand Ambassador.
 This groundbreaking collaboration marks a significant milestone, as SVAR Gems becomes the first gems brand in India to officially launch a brand ambassador.